Get your delicious Monstera ready for the cold fall weather

 Feeding and Fertilizing to Keep Your Monstera deliciosa Healthy in Autumn

 To keep your Monstera deliciosa healthy during the fall, it's important to pay attention to its feeding and fertilization.
 During this season, the plant may need an extra boost of nutrients to maintain its growth and strength.
 You can start by using a balanced liquid fertilizer, which contains a good amount of nitrogen, phosphorus, and potassium.
-This type of fertilizer will help promote healthy leaf and root development of your Monstera deliciosa.
-Be sure to follow the manufacturer's instructions to apply it correctly.
+This type of fertilizer will help promote healthy leaf and root development of your Monstera deliciosa. be sure to follow the manufacturer's instructions to apply it correctly.

 In addition, it is advisable to feed your plant once a month during the fall.
 You can do this by diluting the fertilizer in water and watering the soil around the base of the plant.
 It's important not to overdo it with the amount of fertilizer, as this can damage the roots and negatively affect your Monstera deliciosa.